ingo/ingo.github.io/_recipes/the_most_amazing_roasted_artichokes.md

 time: 1 hour
 title: The Most Amazing Roasted Artichokes
 ---

+These roasted artichokes are full of lemony, herby, garlicky flavors.
 Since moving to Barcelona, our veggie bowl has mysteriously been stocked with fresh artichokes pretty much 24/7.
 Artichokes are by far and away Barclay’s favorite food.
 After a long history of steaming our artichokes, I began feeling the need for a little variety in our artichoke game happening here in Spain.
 So I challenged Barc to experiment with some various methods and seasonings for roasted artichokes.
 And now, dozens of alcachofas asadas later, we’ve both agreed that he’s landed upon a winner of a recipe.

 ### Ingredients